Kinds of Research Variables

 - Experimental research frequently results in the development of new goods or solutions since researchers may test numerous solutions at once.

-- Experimental research can also be time demanding since proper conditions must be created to guarantee that the right variables are evaluated.
+Disadvantages of Experimental Research:- Experimental research can also be time demanding since proper conditions must be created to guarantee that the right variables are evaluated.

 - If the researcher makes a mistake or the settings for the experiment are not ideal, experimental study might yield incorrect findings.